The difference between growth and scaling and why it matters

 These are additional terms that are also often misunderstood.
 Let’s look at how does a scaleup differs from a startup, something you already undoubtedly understand?

-To put it another way, it is time to market a startup's product to the general public once it has demonstrated that it has a product that people desire.
-This often necessitates a sizable investment in new personnel, offices in several regions, and a lot of advertising via the holding of informative webinars, participation in trade exhibitions, lead generation, and other strategies.
+In other words, it is time to market a startup’s product to the general public once it has demonstrated that it has an effect that people desire.
+This often necessitates a sizable investment in new personnel, offices in several regions, and advertising by holding informative webinars, participation in trade exhibitions, lead generation, and other strategies.

 Important issues for scaleups